intelxed/xed/pyext/xedpy/README.md

 ## Usage Examples

-Once you’ve built Intel&reg; XED with Python support, you can refer to the `pyext/examples` scripts for details on how to load and use the Intel&reg; XED library.
+Once you’ve built Intel&reg; XED with Python support, you can refer to the Python examples scripts for details on how to load and use the Intel&reg; XED library.
-Currently, the examples include minimal Python bindings for the XED C APIs.
+Currently, the examples include limited Python bindings for the XED C APIs.

 ### Specifying the Intel&reg; XED Shared Library Path